sebseager/cryoem-picker-eval/docs/deeppicker.md

 #### Running training

-Assuming the aforementioned specifics are met, use this command, with tailoring of parameters.
+Assuming the aforementioned specifics are met, the following command will create a new model, with tailoring of parameters.
 Parameters outlined below as well.
+Note: Command is directory-specific for location of `train.py` and the inputDir; running the command below necessitates being in the same directory as `train.py`, otherwise specify the folder.

 ```shell script
 python train.py --train_type 1 --train_inputDir "input_dir" --particle_size ### --mrc_number -1 --particle_number -1 --coordinate_symbol 'some_string' --model_save_dir 'output_dir' --model_save_file 'output_model_name'